 “Those who surrender liberty for security deserve none.”
 Since 1995, various polls have been carried out to find out what exactly do Kashmiris want.
 India?
 Pakistan? or an independent Kashmir?
 In Kashmir, the idea of an independent Kashmir has only gotten stronger with time but the support for a merger with Pakistan […]Read More Does Pakistan want an Independent Kashmir?

-One who harps proudly upon one’s own caste, Is totally bereft of reason and wisdom; Here the good alone can claim noble And in hereafter ‘caste’ itself will be non-existent, Were you to imbibe the essence of Islam, Then you will never boast of your own caste! -Sheikh ul-Alam Kashmiri Muslims have struggled with caste […]Read More The History of Discrimination in Kashmir
+One who harps proudly upon one’s own caste, Is totally bereft of reason and wisdom; Here the good alone can claim noble And in hereafter ‘caste’ itself will be non-existent, Were you to imbibe the essence of Islam, Then you will never boast of your own caste! – Sheikh ul-Alam Kashmiri Muslims have struggled with caste and […]Read More The Case Against Caste Discrimination Among Kashmiri Muslims

 Kashmiriyat is a word used by the Indian academia and media to perpetuate the psychological subjugation.
 Used synonymously with tolerance and communal harmony, one can argue as to why does communal harmony or tolerance or mutual coexistence need a special term to be referred to, particularly in the Valley.
 This controversial term effectively denotes the […]Read More Kashmiriyat?
 Su Kya?